COVID-19 Waste Calculator

 The purpose of wearing a mask

 It's been proven that a sick person wearing a mask (or someone who's just spreading the disease without any symptoms) significantly lowers infection risk.
 That, along with social distancing, is almost a completely efficient way to save some lives.
+Read more about social distancing in our social distancing calculator.

 Water and soap vs. hand sanitizers